roscoestar/roscoestar.github.io/_posts/2019-09-04-trip-into-deep-time.markdown

 *Haikouichthys*, an early jawless fish.
 It's only one inch long!

-### The Ordovician Period: The Great Ordovician Biodiversification Event (485.4-443.8 MYA)
+### The Ordovician Period: The Great Ordovician Biodiversification Event (485.4-443.8 million years ago)
 After another series of extinctions wiped out many of the strangest of the Cambrian animals, fish, molluscs, and arthropods replaced them and became prominent, in another radiation event called the **Great Ordovician Biodiversification Event**.
 Large arthropods called **eurypterids**, or sea scorpions, prowled the oceans as apex predators--some, like *Pentecopterus*, were bigger than a man.
 Meanwhile fish grew armor but remained jawless filter-feeders, and shelled molluscs, which looked similar to today’s nautiluses, became common.

 ![ordovician](/assets/images/posts/ordovician.jpg)